TheOdinProject/curriculum/react/the_react_ecosystem/styling_react_applications.md

 #### Unstyled component libraries

 These libraries come with no extra styling at all.
-They essentially provide components that have accessibility taken care of, for example you might forget to implement a dropdown menu closing when clicking <kbd>esc</kbd> key, headless UI libraries take care of that for you.
+They essentially provide components that have accessibility taken care of, for example you might forget to implement a dropdown menu closing when clicking <kbd>esc</kbd> key, unstyled component libraries take care of that for you.
 All other functionality is usually exposed via an API.

-An example of a headless UI library is [Radix UI primitives](https://www.radix-ui.com/primitives).
+An example of an unstyled component library is [Radix UI primitives](https://www.radix-ui.com/primitives).
 Check out their [dropdown primitive component](https://www.radix-ui.com/primitives/docs/components/dropdown-menu) for an example.

 #### Styled component libraries

-Sometimes built on top of headless UI component libraries.
+Sometimes built on top of unstyled component libraries.
 These add extra styling to primitives.
 For example, [shadcn-ui](https://ui.shadcn.com/docs/components/dropdown-menu) builds on top of previously mentioned radix-ui, acting as a sort of wrapper.
 Other component libraries worth a mention are [Material UI](https://mui.com/) and [Chakra UI](https://chakra-ui.com/).

 #### Icon component libraries